2023 Most Focused Associate Degree Colleges for General Public Health in the Southeast Region

 Top 3 Most Focused Associate Degree Colleges for General Public Health in the Southeast Region

 Out of the 3 schools in the Schools for an Associate Highly Focused on General Public Health Major in the Southeast Region that were part of this year’s ranking, Point University landed the #1 spot on the list.
-Point is located in West Point, Georgia and, has a small student population.
-In 2020-2021, this school awarded 4 associates’s general public health degrees to qualified students.
+Point is a private not-for-profit institution located in West Point, Georgia.
+The school has a small population, and it awarded 1 associates’s degrees in 2021-2022.

 Full Point University General Public Health Report